 There are people more knowledgeable than me who will tell you that it doesn’t have to be that way.
 But for most writers, ignominy is the end result.
 You can increase your odds of a successful book launch by listening to people like Tim Grahl, who I’ve found pretty knowledgeable.
 Yet for a variety of reasons, most writers don’t succeed on the commercial front.

 This brings me to the point of this post: I need to write for other reasons.
 And I need to convince myself that I don’t suck.
 I mean, who knows, maybe I do suck.
 But that’s not the only reason why writers fail commercially.
 Most often, it’s because, as I believe Tim has said, people don’t know we exist.
 But let’s get back to writing for other reasons, which means writing for the right ones.

 But I do love it.
 And because I do, I haven’t found a way to renounce the act of writing without drying up inside.
 It seems to have chosen me.
 In this way, I believe, most writers are cursed.
 Because they must write.
 That’s my case.
-And so the letdown of either an unpublished work or a published but unsold one is inevitable, for me.
+And so, the letdown of either an unpublished work or a published but unsold one seems inevitable, for me.

 So that leaves me with the work itself.
 That’s why I do it.

 © 2022 by Michael C. Just